-The event which saw seven participants part ways with their leg hair and some arm hair too was put together by the students to raise £8,000 for a new student kitchen.
+The event which saw seven participants part with their leg hair and some arm hair too was put together by the students to raise £8,000 for a new student kitchen.

-Supported studies senior tutor Selina Avery said: “We want to create a space for students to be able to cook with each other and gain an important life skill of being able to cook and prepare healthy meals, it would also give them the opportunity to invite their families into the new kitchen.
+Supported studies senior tutor Selina Avery said: “We want to create a space for students to be able to cook with each other and gain an important life skill of being able to cook and prepare healthy meals.
+It would also give them the opportunity to invite their families into the new kitchen.

 “We have a lot of different ideas for fundraising and we have already raised around £1,500 as far.”

-Selina said: “We love to recycle, anything that can be used for any crafts we love to encourage students to bring out their creative ability, fortunately, the Phoenix resource centre recycles their unusable craft items and we always find ways to make things out of them.”
+Selina said: “We love to recycle, anything that can be used for any crafts.
+We love to encourage students to bring out their creative ability.
+Fortunately, the Phoenix resource centre recycles their unusable craft items and we always find ways to make things out of them.”

-Student Paige Smyth said: “We asked the teachers about doing a leg waxing fundraiser and then we come up with different ideas and decided to do them all in the same day to make the most of it.”
+Student Paige Smyth said: “We asked the teachers about doing a leg waxing fundraiser and then we came up with different ideas and decided to do them all in the same day to make the most of it.”

 To donate please visit our donation page at -https://www.justgiving.com/crowdfunding/harlowcollegessft?utm_term=5nRzM8j4V

-Photo: Harlow College teacher getting waxed
+Photo: Harlow College teacher Chris Chatt getting waxed